Effective-Immediately/effective-immediately/README.md

 We are heavily inspired by how [jlevy](https://github.com/jlevy) organized his open source [Guide to Equity Compensation](https://github.com/jlevy/og-equity-compensation) (we'd been sharing this with candidates for a while-- thank you!) and so our current approach is for this readme to be comprehensive, well-organized, searchable and community-supported.

 ## How to contribute
+*See [contributing file](../effective-immediately/contributing.md) for more detail and full attributions list.*

 Have you found other resources useful that you don't see here?

 Do you have feedback on topics we should cover more deeply (or broadly), want to submit original contributions, or other suggestions?